-A story of the power of philanthropy from MSK physician-scientist Nai-Kong V. Cheung
+A story on a breakthrough immunotherapy for neuroblastoma from MSK physician-scientist Nai‑Kong V. Cheung

 My Commitment to MSK Kids Started More Than 30 Years Ago

 When I started taking care of children suffering with advanced forms of neuroblastoma, a rare cancer of the nerve tissue, I got really sad and angry — mad at the disease and our inability to fight it.
 I was early in my career, with young children of my own, and I could not help but feel responsible as a father and as a physician.
 Something needed to be done and done quickly to help families fight this terrible disease.
 At that time, fewer than 5% of the kids with neuroblastoma survived despite very toxic chemotherapy.
 There had to be a better way.
 In the late 1980s, MSK began treating children with neuroblastoma with a monoclonal antibody I developed called 3F8.
 It attaches to the cancer cells and helps a child’s own immune system attack the cancer.
 This approach significantly improved cure rates, but 3F8 was too toxic for some children, and it was often rejected by the body’s immune system.
 When a medicine is rejected, the chance of survival is compromised.
 And toxicity is a particular concern in kids because staying alive for a few years while enduring debilitating long-term side effects is truly unacceptable.